-- 1. Go to the Discovery Control Panel page (System > Manage > Classic Discovery). - 2.
+- 1. Go to the Discovery Control Panel page (System > Manage > Classic Discovery or System > Manage > Discovery in the classic user interface). - 2.
 In the Discovery Control Panel, click the [Create] button. - 3.
 The Discovery Session Editor page appears.
 In the Discovery Session Editor page, define values in the following fields: - IP Address/Hostname Discovery List.
 Enter the IP address(es) and/or hostname(s) for all the nodes in the cluster you want to discover.